 - Arbitration will only affect what you will pay if you are covered by a catastrophic or high deductible health plan with a Health Savings Account (HSA) and have not reached your full deductible amount.

-- plans bought through HealthCare.gov
+- plans bought through HealthCare.gov in Virginia or through Virginia’s Insurance Marketplace

-- state employee health benefit plans
+- Virginia state employee health benefit plans

 List of Elective Group Health Plans Opted-In to Balance Billing